Lie monads and dualities: YB-Lie algebras and Lie modules

 A similar computation shows that

 Now, by the uniqueness of the equalizer, we obtain a natural isomorphism $\LHom(X\ot M,N)\cong \Hom(X,\LH(M,N))$, which shows the adjunction between $-\ot M$ and $\LH(M,-)$. \end{proof}

-\begin{construction}{\bf The commutator Lie algebra}\conlabel{commutator} Let $(B,\mu_B)$ be a (non-unital) associative algebra in $\Cc$.
-We say that $B$ is a YB-algebra if it comes equipped with a self-invertible Yang-Baxter operator $\lambda_B:B\ot B\to B\ot B$ that satisfies the following condition
+\begin{construction}[{{\bf The commutator Lie algebra}}]\conlabel{commutator} Let $(B,\mu_B)$ be a (non-unital) associative algebra in $\Cc$.
+We say that $B$ is a YB-algebra if it comes equipped with an involutive Yang-Baxter operator $\lambda_B:B\ot B\to B\ot B$ that satisfies the following condition